 Retail communication services as used in this section is defined as the receipt by a member on a retail basis of residential or business communication services.
 The phrase "retail communication services" does not include purchased services for resale, including the use of inter-exchange access, payment of inter-exchange access fees or settlements, lease of local access facilities, or the purchase of equipment by any other party.
 This definition may be changed or modified by the Board of Trustees.

 Purchasers of the Cooperative’s services at wholesale, or otherwise, for resale shall not be eligible for membership or patronage credits with respect to such wholesale services.

 Membership shall become effective upon the date of commencement of service.
 Membership eligibility terminates upon disconnection of service; however, the Board may provide for suspension of service during periods of temporary absence of a member.

 (a) Membership in the Cooperative is effected by:

-(1) Procuring the Cooperative's authorized communication service, or
+(1) Procuring the Cooperative's authorized communication